mission-of-mercy/mission-of-mercy/README.md

 bundle exec rake setup
 ```

-## More Information about the software

-For the latest update-to-date information about the software check out the
-project's wiki pages at <http://wiki.github.com/jordanbyron/mission_of_mercy/>

 ## What is Mission of Mercy?

-While there are other Missions of Mercy around the country, this MoM is a
+While there are other Missions of Mercy around the country, this mission is a
 gathering of volunteer dental professionals who along with a volunteer staff of
 several hundred hold free, two day dental clinics at locations around the country.